Registration

 CMLPSK licences Medical Laboratory Technologists (MLTs) in the fields of practice defined in the CMLPSK (SSMLT) Regulatory bylaws (s.2):

-NOTE: A registration category in a single field or a group of fields may impact your employment opportunities.
-The employer determines what registration category is required for each position in their workplace.
+NOTE: Registration in a single field or a group of fields may impact your employment opportunities.

 Important Dates:

-CAMLPR is a third party provider, therefore, any questions related to the PLA process should be submitted directly to CAMLPR.
+• CAMLPR is a third party provider, therefore, any questions related to the PLA process should be submitted directly to CAMLPR.

 Licence Requirements